akazukin5151/koneko/README.md

     * Make sure the diagrams in HACKING.md is up-to-date
     * Offline mode: Using `lscat_app` as a base for offline mode, rather than `koneko`
         - Handle moving around pages
+* Option to save username, but prompt for password (and not save it) every time

 ## Known bugs